BurkovBA/BurkovBA.github.io/content/blog/2021-06-20-1/index.md

 Moreover, it is not obvious that our numerator (sample mean) and denominator (sample variance) are independent as well.
 To deal with these problems, we need one more tool in our pocket.

 A general argument, called [Cochran's theorem](https://en.wikipedia.org/wiki/Cochran%27s_theorem), exists, that can be used to prove independence of these two.

+I will consider Cochran's theorem in detail it in the next post.

 #### t-statistic distribution derivation from F-distribution